 - When your cat walks away from you, he is done playing.
 Do not force interaction, instead let him initiate, choose, and control the type of human contact he desires.
 Each cat has their own individual preference regarding how much human interaction they prefer.

-- Stimulate play with your cat by using interactive toys that mimic prey, such as a toy mouse.
-You can pull the toy across a floor or wave feathers on a wand through the air.
+- Encourage you cat to play by using interactive toys that mimic prey, such as a toy mouse.
+You can pull the toy across a floor or wave a feather wand through the air.

-- Remember to never use string-type products to play with your cat.
+- Remember not to use string-type products when playing with your cat.
 String, yarn, and similar type of products (i.e. rubber bands, tinsel, ribbon, streamers, etc.) are easily swallowed and cause very serious intestinal issues requiring surgery.

 - If the toys or products have loose pieces (i.e. bells, googly eyes, small pieces, etc.) or string-type materials that your cat can swallow, put them away after playtime.
 Many household items and children’s toys can contain these type of materials.
 It is important to monitor all items brought into your home and put away anything that can be dangerous for your cat.